 - Open answer questions can be used to capture thoughts from learners.
 If you ask a learner what steps they want to take after the workshop, you can ask the very same thing in online learning.

 Ideally, you want to replicate as many of your workshop activities as possible.
-However, as you gain more confidence with online learning, they are also activities you can add which are not possible in workshops.
-Matching, sorting, or ranking exercises are a good example.
+However, as you gain more experience with the process to transfer workshops into online training, there are also activities you can add which are not possible in workshops.
+Matching, sorting or ranking exercises are a good example.

-Step 5 – Transfer your workshop into online training
+Step 5 – Now transfer workshops into online training

 At this point, you now have your workshop content with sufficient detail and a series of activities to encourage interaction.
 Now it is little effort to transfer workshops into online training modules.